elva-labs/braincells/docs/onboarding/level-2/hello-world-lambda.md

 You'll be able to see the execution logs in the terminal.

-> Note: during dev-move, requests are proxied to your local system, if you instead use the deploy cmd, the code will be packged and published to AWS, and then the "actual" lambda srouce in the cloud will produce the response.
+> Note: during dev-move, requests are proxied to your local system, if you instead use the deploy cmd, the code will be packaged and published to AWS, and then the "actual" lambda source in the cloud will produce the response.

 ### 8. Remove

-To remove all assets taht were deployed, run the following.
+To remove all assets that were deployed, run the following.

 ```bash
 pnpm run remove